-Belize Zoo, some 50 km west of the capital, enjoys international acclaim as a wildlife education centre exhibiting over 100 native species, the larger of which are housed in sizeable enclosures allowing a good degree of natural behaviour.
+Belize Zoo, some 31 miles (50 km) west of the capital, enjoys international acclaim as a wildlife education center exhibiting over 100 native species, the larger of which are housed in sizeable enclosures allowing a good degree of natural behavior.

-For more information on what to do in Belize and where to do it, visit The Belize Tourism Board or Slickrock Adventures.
+For more information on what to do in Belize and where to do it, visit The Belize Tourism Board.

-Belize is -6 GMT, the same as United States Central Time.
+Belize is the same as United States Central Time, -6 GMT

 Although most of the electricity is provided by diesel/generator sets, the power is stable at 110/220 volts AC, 60 Hz - the same voltage as in the USA.
 Plugs are either North American 3-pin flat blades with round grounding pin, or British 3-pin rectangular blade plugs.

 Internet service is widely available but is still expensive so do not expect internet cafes on every street corner.
-Some resorts will be connected, possibly with satellite internet, but as a general rule you might not be able to have access for several days during your stay.
+Some hotels will be connected, possibly with satellite internet, but as a general rule you might not be able to have access for several days during your stay.
+However, the Belizean dive resorts that we offer do provide a wi-fi service.
 Telephone and fax facilities are widely available.
-The international dialling country code for Belize is +501.
+The international dialing country code for Belize is +501.

 The postal service in Belize is quite reliable and air mail takes about 8 days to Europe, 2 days to the USA.
 The main post office is on the north side of the swing bridge in Belize City.